SpocWiki/_public/schema.org/type/is_a_/action/transfer_action/send_action.md

 Tag Instances like this:
 #is_/a_/send_action

 The act of physically/electronically dispatching an object for transfer from an origin to a destination.
-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/ReceiveAction">ReceiveAction</a>: The reciprocal of SendAction.</li>
 <li><a class="localLink" href="/GiveAction">GiveAction</a>: Unlike GiveAction, SendAction does not imply the transfer of ownership (e.g. I can send you my laptop, but I'm not necessarily giving it to you).</li>